Dr. Pepper Pot Roast

 • Add the rest of the broth, molasses, Worcestershire sauce, and Dr. Pepper.
 Stir to combine.

-• Add back the beef, potatoes, cherries, top with fresh rosemary and bay leaves.
+• Add back the beef, potatoes, and cherries, and top with fresh rosemary and bay leaves.

 • Preheat oven to 325 degrees F. Cover and cook in the oven for 3-4 hours or until fork-tender.